 Cultural Impact

 From Amumu's simple design to Arcane's cinematic quality, this collection documents League's evolution from niche MOBA to pop culture phenomenon.
-Each figure represents not just a character, but a moment in gaming history - making this arguably Funko's most significant gaming franchise.
+Each figure is a moment in gaming history, not just a character — which is what makes this arguably Funko's most significant gaming franchise.
+It's proof that video game adaptations can transcend their source material, landing with gamers, show-watchers and Funko diehards alike.
+Want more on where the hobby's heading?
+Our look at Funko's 2025 numbers puts lines like this in context.